graphica99/SoSong/README.md

 ![Image of Yaktocat](public/images/shot.jpg)

 SoSong is a music streaming platform.
-User can search through songs,artist,podcast and many more.
-This application is based on [Deezer developers api](https://developers.deezer.com) which is available to developers.
-Music plays for only 30 second because of the restrictions on Deezer api for developers.The app is capable of playing any duration of song.
+Users can search through songs,artist,podcasts and many more.
+This application is based on [Deezer developers api](https://developers.deezer.com) .
+Music plays for only 30 second because of the restrictions on Deezer api for developers.
-I used a free api for this project because of copywrite issues on most songs.
-Deezer api takes care of that.

 NextJS, React , Sass and vanilla Javascript were some of the technologies used for this project.
 I used nextJs for SSR(Sever side rendering) React (front end) and sass for styling.